 When my husband and I purchased our first home eight years ago, it wasn't a simple process.
 The paperwork, calculations and unforeseen obstacles seemed pretty overwhelming.
-By walking you through some of these obstacles I hope you'll be able to avoid them when buying your first home.
+By walking you through some of these obstacles, I hope to help you avoid them when buying your first home.

 Estimate the Price of Home You Can Comfortably Afford

 Corey Heredos, a mortgage quality assurance and program manager at KeyBank, kept this conundrum in mind during her recent home search.
 It's something she's seen many clients struggle with.
 "There's so much to look at in each price range.
-I kept my eyes open, and kept low-priced options on the table … It was nice to be able to say if I wanted to look all the way up here, I could.
-But as a consumer, I didn't want to strap myself to the point where I was only living for my house."
+I kept my eyes open and kept low-priced options on the table … It was nice to be able to say if I wanted to look all the way up here, I could.
+But as a consumer, I didn't want to strap myself to the point where I was only living for my house," she said.